Shoaib-GoalDigger/E-commerce-Project/README.md

-# E-commerce-Project
+# E-commerce Project

-This is a simple e-commerce application built using Python and Django.
-The project is designed to manage user accounts, product listings, and orders.
-It simulates an online shopping platform where users can browse products, add them to their cart, and place orders.
+This is a simple e-commerce project built with Python.
+It includes basic functionality for managing users and products.

+## Features
+- Add, view, and delete users
+- Add, view, and delete products
+- Store data in JSON files

+## Installation
+1. Clone this repository: